ndeutschmann/zunis/doc_build/library/tutorial/config.rst

   checkpoint_on_cuda: True
   checkpoint_path: null

-The settings specified in the config file are used for the setup of the trainer, the integrator and the flow.
+The settings specified in the configuration file are used for the setup of the trainer, the integrator and the flow.

 The flow option specifies which kind of flow to use in the coupling